chinmayaj88/clean_architecture_ecommerce_backend/docs/architecture/02-clean-architecture.md

 ### 2. Ports Layer (`src/ports/`)

-**Purpose**: Define contracts/interfaces (Dependency Inversion Principle)
+Defines the contracts (interfaces) that the core layer depends on.
+This is where dependency inversion happens.

 **Contains**:
-- **Interfaces**: Repository interfaces, service interfaces
+- **Interfaces**: Repository and service interfaces
   - `IUserRepository`
   - `IPasswordHasher`
   - `ITokenService`
   - `IEventPublisher`
-- **DTOs**: Data Transfer Objects for API contracts
+- **DTOs**: Request/response data structures
   - `LoginRequest`
   - `RegisterRequest`
   - etc.

-**Characteristics**:
+**What it does**:
-- ✅ Defines what, not how
+- Defines *what* we need, not *how* it's implemented
-- ✅ Used by Core layer
+- Core layer uses these interfaces
-- ✅ Implemented by Infrastructure layer
+- Infrastructure layer implements them
-- ✅ Enables dependency inversion
+- This lets us swap implementations without changing core logic

 **Example**:
 ```typescript